Has wireless coverage increased at UALR?

 May I have an ad-hoc wireless network to connect two computers?

 Computers set up to use ad-hoc networking are still broadcasting on the same radio frequencies as the UALR wireless networks and will cause interference.
-We have created two new wireless networks (UALR-WiFi and UALR-IoT) to make device-to-device communication simple.
+We have created two wireless networks (UALR-WiFi and UALR-Device) to make device-to-device communication simple.

 May I use my game console on the wireless network?